Voxelmetric/Voxelmetric1/README.md

 Save and load your changes to the world at will.

 ##### Infinite Terrain
-Terrain generates around a given object and is removed when you move too far away, there are no borders or limits.
+Terrain generates around a given object and is removed when you move too far away, there are no borders or limits neither in horizontal nor vertical direction.

 ### Special features

 ##### Threading
-Using a custom threadpool, chunks are generated on multiple threads taking full advantage of you hardware.
+Using a custom threadpool chunks are generated on multiple threads taking full advantage of you hardware.
 Voxe(lmetric) uses an event-driven model for chunk generation.
 Upon creation, each chunk registers to its neighbors and from this moment on everything is automatic.
 The system is build in a way that no synchronization is necessary and can utilize all available CPU cores.

 ##### Memory pooling
 Voxe(lmetric) tries to waste as little memory as possible.
 It sports a custom memory pool manager that stores and reuses objects as necessary to improve performance.